KenKundert/quantiphy/README.rst

 write.
 While generally better for humans, no general programming language provides direct support for reading or writing quantities with SI scale factors, making it difficult to write software that communicates effectively with humans.
-*QuantiPhy* addresses this deficiency, making is both natural and simple to both input and output physical quantities.
+*QuantiPhy* addresses this deficiency, making it natural and simple to both input and output physical quantities.